-The mission of the Alabama Symphony Orchestra is to change lives through music.
+The Alabama Symphony Orchestra changes lives through music.

 The Alabama Symphony Orchestra began in 1921 and today is continuing to make music and provide vital services to the residents of the state.
 We serve nearly 100,000 individuals a year through concert series, youth programs, and educational and community engagement efforts to fulfill our mission to change lives through music.
 A quality, full-time professional orchestra is vital to the health of our community, making it attractive to businesses and families.
 This season, the ASO will perform more than 190 concerts resulting in an $18 million positive economic impact on the state according to a recent study by Americans for the Arts.
 Continuing our dedication to serving the community through music, the ASO has maintained its education programs and plans to perform free public concerts as well as provide many other free Community Engagement Programs throughout the state.